Nazmun Munira Nancy

-Nazmun Munira Nancy, commonly known as Nancy, is a Bangladeshi singer.
+Nazmun Munira Nancy is a Bangladeshi singer.
 She won Bangladesh National Film Award for Best Female Playback Singer for her playback in the film Projapoti (2011).
 She received Meril-Prothom Alo Awards Best Female Singer Award for six times.

 Career

-Nazmun Munira Nancy began her career in 2002.
+Nancy began her career in 2002.
 She has sung several jingles for television.
 She became an enlisted artist at Bangladesh Betar in 2002 as a Nazrul, modern and folk singer.

-Nancy sang the songs "Prithibir Joto Shukh" and "Hawaye Hawaye Dolna Doley" in a film Akash Chhoa Bhalobasa (2008).
-In a film Chandragrohon (2008), she sang "Tomare Dekhilo Porano Bhoriya" with Habib Wahid.
-She sang "Sparsh" in a film Projapoti (2011).
+She released her first album Bhalobasha Odhora in 2009.